- Home

 Infant Protocol

-These infants should receive HBIG and dose Number 1 of hepatitis B vaccine within 12 hours of birth.
-They should receive dose Number 2 at 1 to 2 months, dose Number 3 at 6 months (not sooner than 24 weeks), and should have post-vaccine serology at 9 to 12 months (typically at the 12 month well child check).
-This is an updated CDC protocol as of October 9, 2015.
+Infants born to HBsAg-positive pregnant persons should receive HBIG and dose Number 1 of the hepatitis B vaccine within 12 hours of birth.
+They should receive dose Number 2 at 1 – 2 months, and dose Number 3 at 6 months (not sooner than 24 weeks).
+They should have post-vaccine serology done at 9 – 12 months (typically at the 12 month well child check) or 1-2 months after the vaccine series completion if the series is delayed.

-Postvaccine serology is an HBsAG and an anti-HBs.
-If the HBsAg is negative and the anti-HBs is positive, the child is immune due to vaccination.
-As of January 2018, it is recommended that infants who test negative for anti-HBs be revaccinated with a single dose of hepatitis B vaccine and receive postvaccine serology 1 to 2 months later.
-Infants whose anti-HBs remain negative following single dose revaccination should receive 2 additional doses of hepatitis B vaccine to complete the second series, followed by postvaccine serology 1 to 2 months after the final dose.
-If they still show no protection, then they are termed a "non-responder" and are susceptible to hepatitis B infection.
-Parents/guardians should be counseled about the child receiving HBIG if exposed to someone infected with hepatitis B.
+Postvaccine serology includes both an HBsAg and an anti-HBs.
+As of January 2018, it is recommended that infants who test negative for anti-HBs be revaccinated with a single dose of hepatitis B vaccine with repeat postvaccine serology done 1 – 2 months later.
+If anti-HBs remain negative following single dose revaccination infants should receive 2 additional doses of hepatitis B vaccine to complete the second series, followed by postvaccine serology 1 – 2 months after the final dose.
+No benefit has been shown for giving repeat doses of hepatitis B vaccine if the infant has not reached the protective level of anti-HBs after the administration of two full vaccine series.
+Parents/ guardians should be counseled that the child is susceptible to hepatitis B infection and should receive HBIG if exposed to someone infected with hepatitis B.

 Fewer than 5% of persons who receive 6 doses of properly administered hepatitis B vaccine fail to respond to the vaccine successfully.